NREL/ROSCO/docs/source/rosco_toolbox.rst

 *Test_Cases*
 ............
-Example OpenFAST models consistent with OpenFAST's master branch are provided here for simple testing and simulation cases.
+Example OpenFAST models consistent with the latest release of OpenFAST are provided here for simple testing and simulation cases.

 *Tune_Cases*
 ............